 Property damage liability: Property damage liability, which is also a required coverage in nearly every state, pays for expenses resulting from any damage to another person's property (usually the other driver's vehicle, but also could include a fence, guard rail or other structure) in an accident the policyholder is found at fault for.
 A common property damage liability limit is $50,000 per accident.

-Medical payments/Personal Injury Protection (PIP): This coverage pays for expenses resulting from injuries sustained by the driver and passengers of the policyholder’s car.
-In 12 no-fault states, this coverage is referred to as Personal Injury Protection (PIP) and is a required coverage.
-The minimum limits for this coverage varies by state.
+Medical payments/Personal Injury Protection (PIP): This coverage pays for expenses resulting from injuries sustained by the driver and passengers of the policyholder's car.
+In 12 no-fault states, this coverage is referred to as Personal Injury Protection (PIP) and is required coverage.
+The minimum limits for this coverage vary by state.
 Read more about personal injury protection.

 Collision coverage: Collision insurance is an optional coverage that pays for damage to the policyholder's vehicle due to a collision with another vehicle, object, or due to the car flipping over.
 While this coverage isn't required by any state, it may be required if you finance or lease your vehicle.
 Collision coverage does have a deductible, which is the amount you’re responsible for paying before your insurance company pays for the additional costs.
 Common deductible amounts are $250, $500 and $1000.
 Read more about collision insurance.

-Comprehensive coverage: Comprehensive insurance, which is also an optional coverage, pays for damage caused by anything other than a collision, such as hail, fire, theft, contact with an animal and more.
-Similar to collision insurance, it isn’t required by states, but it may be required by your lender if you finance or lease your vehicle.
+Comprehensive coverage: Comprehensive insurance, which is also an optional coverage, pays for damage caused by anything other than a collision, such as hail, fire, theft, contact with an animal, and more.
+Similar to collision insurance, it isn't required by states, but it may be required by your lender if you finance or lease your vehicle.
 Additionally, comprehensive insurance does have a deductible.
 Read more about comprehensive insurance.

 Uninsured and underinsured motorist coverage: This coverage, which is required in some states, pays for expenses resulting from injuries sustained by the driver and passengers of the policyholder's car in an accident caused by a driver that is uninsured or underinsured.
 Read more about uninsured and underinsured motorist coverage.